 Focus includes developing harsh-environment sensors, predictive control modeling, a low cost sensor network, and distributed intelligent control architecture.
 Collectively, these efforts will yield new classes of sensors and measurement capabilities to enable low cost robust monitoring of advanced power plants and employ novel control strategies.

-This technology area represents a vast amount of expertise and capability to computationally represent the full range of energy science from reactive and multiphase flows up to a full-scale virtual and interactive power plant.
-Science-based models of the physical phenomenon occurring in fossil fuel conversion processes and development of multi-scale, multi-physics simulation capabilities are just some of the tools and capabilities under this technology area.
+This technology area comprises the expertise and capabilities to computationally represent the range of energy science from reactive and multiphase flows up to a full-scale virtual and interactive power plant.
+Science-based models of the physical phenomena occurring in fossil fuel conversion processes and multi-scale, multi-physics simulation are two types of the tools and capabilities under development within this technology area.

 Focuses on computational materials modeling, structural and functional performance materials and a predictive materials modeling and computational framework.
 HPM&M research cuts across many scientific and technological disciplines to address materials requirements for all fossil energy systems, including innovative advanced power systems.